Chart Color Schemes

 Health performance in Woodville West is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Woodville West faces significant health challenges based on AreaSearch's assessment.
+Woodville West faces significant health challenges according to AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is relatively low at approximately 52% of the total population (~2,293 people).
-The most common medical conditions in the area are mental health issues and asthma, impacting 8.0 and 7.8% of residents respectively.
-71.4% of residents declared themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
-Health outcomes among the working-age population are broadly typical.
-The area has 13.7% of residents aged 65 and over (606 people), which is lower than the 19.3% in Greater Adelaide.
+Mortality rates and chronic condition prevalence are high across both younger and older age cohorts.
+Mental health issues and asthma are the most common medical conditions, affecting 8.0% and 7.8% of residents respectively.
+Only approximately 52% (~2,149 people) have private health cover.
+In contrast, 71.4% declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+Health outcomes among the working-age population are typical.
+The area has 14.3% (593 people) of residents aged 65 and over, lower than Greater Adelaide's 19.2%.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health